 No material can be borrowed, but there is the opportunity for copying (and limited scanning).
 There is free wifi and connections for laptops.
 You can reserve requested books for a longer period of time.

 There are computers in the reading room for consulting the catalog and for accessing the online archive of the Stedelijk Museum Amsterdam (until 1980).

 The museum’s archive can be consulted on request.
 The historical archive up to 1980 is only available in digital form in the Stedelijk Museum library.
 However, from 1 January 2013 you’ll be able to consult the paper archive up to 1980 at the Amsterdam City Archives (Vijzelstraat 32, Amsterdam).

 The library collection contains thousands of documentary films, videos and DVDs.
 You can watch these in the reading room.

 The substantial collection of artists’ books is listed in the online library catalogue.
 The books are kept in an external repository and can be seen there.
-You can make an appointment by sending an email to email@example.com.
+At the moment, visits to the depot are not possible due to the current corona situation.

 - Photocopying costs: black and white €0.10 per page and color €0.20 per page.

 - Eating and/or drinking is not allowed in the reading room.
 Only a bottle of water is allowed.